kddubey/cappr/README.md

 ## Test code

-In your virtual environment, install `pytest-mock`:
+If you'd like to develop this package, then in your environment, install `pytest-mock`:

 ```
 python -m pip install pytest-mock
 ```

-Then run
+And run

 ```
 pytest